-Hailing from Canberra, Hannah Dunn spent the best part of a decade playing football all around Australia, before becoming a key part of the Gold Coast Suns in their inaugural AFLW season.
+Hailing from Canberra, Hannah Dunn spent the best part of a decade playing football all around Australia.
+She has joined Port Adelaide's AFLW side ahead of their inaugural season.

 In 2010, as a 19 year old, Hannah Dunn joined her first football team, the Queanbeyan Tigers in the AFL Canberra competition.